honeybadger93/mapsPublicDocs/privacy-policy.md

 3. In-App Purchases & Subscriptions

 Smart Maps offers optional in-app purchases and subscriptions.
-Payments are securely processed through Apple’s App Store, and we do not store payment details.
+Payments are securely processed through Apple’s App Store or Google Play, and we do not store payment details.
 Subscription information includes:
-	•	Title: Smart MAps Plus
+	•	Title: Smart Maps Plus
 	•	Length: Monthly
-	•	Price: $3.99/month
+	•	Price: $3.99/month (though subject to change)
 	•	Terms of Auto-Renewal: Subscriptions automatically renew unless canceled at least 24 hours before the renewal date.
 Users can manage their subscriptions in Settings > Apple ID > Subscriptions.

 4. Account Creation and Deletion

-If your account creation is enabled, users will also have the ability to delete their account via the [Settings] page in the app.
-Deleting an account will result in the permanent removal of all associated user data.
+If your account creation is enabled, users will also have the ability to delete their account in the app.

 5. Third-Party Services